jorisroovers/gitlint/docs/index.md

   -c TEXT                     Config flags in format <rule>.<option>=<value>
                               (e.g.: -c T1.line-length=80).
 Flag can be used multiple times to set multiple config values.
-  -e, --extra-path DIRECTORY  Path to a directory with extra user-defined
+  --commits TEXT              The range of commits to lint. [default: HEAD] -e, --extra-path DIRECTORY  Path to a directory with extra user-defined
                               rules
   --ignore TEXT               Ignore rules (comma-separated by id or name).